lalitpatidar15/assetsmangement/README.md

 The installer will:
 - Copy EXEs to `{pf}\AssetAgent`
 - Install and start the service on finish
+ - Configure service recovery and add self-repair scheduled task
 - Stop and remove the service on uninstall
+ - Remove the scheduled task on uninstall

 ## Notes
 - `wmi` and `pywin32` are Windows-only; they are conditionally installed by `requirements.txt` on Windows.
 - Build and service installation must be performed on a Windows machine.
+ - Target machines do NOT need Python; EXEs are standalone.
+If the service is removed, the scheduled task restores it.